MikeN29/library/README.md

 Live Preview: https://miken29.github.io/library/

-Summary
+Outcomes:

--user can fill out a form inputting book details, this is stored in the mylibrary array -user can click display books to view books
+-User can fill out a form inputting book details, this uses a object constructor and is stored in the mylibrary array.

+-User can click display books to view books.

--Books can be removed from the array and display -Books can be marked read
+-Books can be removed from the array and display by using .splice and refreshing the displayBooks function.

+-I have created a prototype which changes the Books isRead property to the opposite.
+This means the book can be marked read.